Zamiell/s2client-api-typescript/README.md

 ### 2) StarCraft 2 API Interfaces and Enums

 The [official StarCraft 2 protocol files](https://github.com/Blizzard/s2client-proto/tree/master/s2clientprotocol) contain the interfaces and enums that are used in its API.
-These are automatically converted to TypeScript with the [protobuf-ts](https://github.com/timostamm/protobuf-ts) tool and are exported for your use.
+These are automatically converted to TypeScript with the [protobuf-ts](https://github.com/timostamm/protobuf-ts) tool and are exported from this library your use.

 ```ts
 import { Race } from "s2client-proto-typescript";